Overview

 What to See & Do

-- Farmyard – A cobbled 18th‑century farmyard houses a working dairy, smithy, threshing barn and a collection of period agricultural tools.
-Children can feed the chickens, meet the resident cows and ponies, and discover how a historic farm operated.
+- Farmyard – The cobbled 18th‑century farmyard houses a working dairy, smithy, threshing barn and a collection of period agricultural tools.
+Children can feed chickens, meet resident cows, Shetland ponies and Soay sheep.

-- Rose & Walled Gardens – The terraced rose garden, replanted in 2000, showcases a variety of Irish roses and floribundas.
-Adjacent walled gardens protect old Irish apple varieties, offering a living catalogue of heritage fruit trees.
+- Rose & Walled Gardens – The terraced rose garden, replanted in 2000, showcases Irish roses and floribundas.
+The walled garden protects a living catalogue of old Irish apple varieties.

-- Lady’s Mile Walk – A circular woodland trail, planted by the Ensor family, winds through oak, ash, beech and Scots pine.
-The route is well‑marked and provides gentle elevation changes, perfect for a relaxed walk.
+- Lady’s Mile Walk – A 20‑minute circular woodland trail planted by the Ensor family, winding through oak, ash, beech and Scots pine.
+The path is well‑marked, wheelchair‑friendly and open year‑round.

-- Special Events – The estate occasionally hosts bat‑detection evenings, National Lottery Open Week, and educational programmes for school groups.
+- Special Events – National Lottery Open Week, educational programmes for schools and occasional art‑focused talks.

 Practical Information